dimagi/commcare-hq/README.md

  [zlib]: http://sourceforge.net/projects/gnuwin32/files/zlib/
  [file]: http://sourceforge.net/projects/gnuwin32/files/file/

-+ On Windows, Touchforms may complain about not having permission to access `tmp`.
-To solve this make a `c:\tmp` folder.

 + On Windows, if Celery gives this error on startup: `TypeError: 'LazySettings' object is not iterable` apply the changes decribed in this bug report comment: https://github.com/celery/django-celery/issues/228#issuecomment-13562642